Join Us & Get Wine 101 Course 75% Off

 Since Renaud’s work on the French Paradox, a growing body of research has confirmed that the polyphenols in wine, especially resveratrol, serve a cardioprotective effect.

 How?
-Resveratrol helps break down cholesterol and other bodily plaques, enhances glucose utilization, and controls levels of oxidative stress.
-This all puts less pressure on the heart and keeps the blood flowing.
+Resveratrol helps break down cholesterol and other arterial plaques, enhances glucose utilization, and reduces oxidative stress.
+This reduces pressure on the heart and keeps the blood flowing.

 Another polyphenol that protects the heart and promotes longevity is procyanidin, which is found in red wine tannins.